Shan Pui Tsuen

 Shan Pui Tsuen (山貝村) is a village in Shap Pat Heung, Yuen Long District, Hong Kong.

 Administration

 Shan Pui Tsuen is a recognized village under the New Territories Small House Policy.
 For electoral purposes, Shan Pui Tsuen is located in the Shap Pat Heung North constituency of the Yuen Long District Council.
-It is currently represented by Shum Ho-kit, who was elected in the 2019 elections.
+It is currently represented by Shum Ho-kit, who was elected in the 2011 Yuen Long District Council Shap Pat Heung North Constituency elections.

 Geography

 Shan Pui Tsuen is located north of a hill separating it from Yuen Long Kau Hui.
 A small boat near the village entrance serves as a ferry across the Kam Tin River towards Nam Sang Wai in the north.

 History

 Shan Pui Tsuen was founded by Lam Siu-yuen (林兆元), a 13th generation member of the Lam Clan, who moved from Tai Wai Tsuen some 200 years ago.
 Historically, the village was facing a large piece of fishing ponds.

 At the time of the 1911 census, the population of Shan Pui was 273.
 The number of males was 118.

 Shan Pui Tsuen is part of the Tung Tau alliance (東頭約) or "Joint Meeting Group of Seven Villages", together with Nam Pin Wai, Tung Tau Tsuen, Choi Uk Tsuen, Ying Lung Wai, Wong Uk Tsuen and Tai Wai Tsuen.
 The Yi Shing Temple in Wong Uk Tsuen is an alliance temple of the Tung Tau Alliance.